CheersLoveDani/add-mpc-print-border/README.md

 - ✨ Beautiful terminal interface with colors
 - 🖼️ Supports multiple image formats (JPG, PNG, BMP, TIFF, WebP)
 - 🌈 Extends the actual image content outward for natural-looking bleeds
+- 📜 **Input history** - use ↑/↓ arrows to recall previous folder paths

 ## How It Works